 Sanyin received her MBA and BSE from Duke University.
 She received Duke's Angier B Duke Scholarship (full academic scholarship) in her undergraduate years.

 Tejumade Ajasa joined COLE in 2004.
 As the assistant director, she manages projects, programs and activities that support COLE's mission.
 Her portfolio includes building and managing business relationships and center communications, financial reporting and budget reconciliation.
 Throughout her career at COLE, Ajasa has enjoyed the special challenges of meeting the needs of the center in its early stages of growth and development.
 She has been critical in the launch and success of many of the initiatives COLE has undertaken - most notably the annual Fuqua/Coach K Leadership Summit and Roundtables, Annual International Dissertation Competition, and managing COLE's student Internship program.

-Prior to working at Fuqua, she has worked in various offices in London and Nigeria, in positions dealing with customer relations and project management.
+Prior to working at Fuqua, she has worked in various offices in London and Nigeria, in positions dealing with public relations, customer relations and project management.